mgorav/datafussion-delta-rust/README.md

 and spend n number of man hours to deploy, manage and monitoring, still fighting to move old CUBES to new technologies (for scale).

+I this blog I will utilize system programming language RUST and columnar storage (apt for analytics).